TA Training Module 1: Exploring The Data Mine

 What all students have in common

-• Despite their diverse backgrounds, all are welcome and have potential to do great things!
-This diversity is a strength of this community.
+All students are valued and have potential to do great things!
+This is a strength of this learning community.

 Specialty Learning Communities